Loretta Lynch accuses Comey of misrepresenting key Clinton probe conversation, was 'quite surprised' by his testimony

 Former Attorney General Loretta Lynch has flatly accused former FBI Director James Comey of mischaracterizing her remarks by claiming that Lynch told him to call the Hillary Clinton email probe a "matter" instead of an "investigation" -- in the latest public dispute to break out among high-level ex-Obama administration officials.

-A transcript of Lynch's remarks before the House Oversight Committee last December was released on Monday by House Judiciary Committee ranking member Doug Collins, R-Ga.
+Lynch made the remarks before the House Oversight Committee last December.
+A transcript of her testimony was released on Monday by House Judiciary Committee ranking member Doug Collins, R-Ga.

 In a June 17 interview with the House Intelligence Committee, Comey said Lynch had pressed him to downplay the significance of the Clinton email review.
 He said the moment led him to question her independence and contributed to his decision to hold a press conference in July 2016 announcing the conclusions of the probe.